datreeio/jira-backup-py/README.md

 :white_check_mark: Download backup file locally
 :white_check_mark: Add an option to stream backup file to S3
 :white_check_mark: Check how to manually create a cron task on OS X / Linux
-:white_check_mark: Check hot to manually create a schedule task on windows
+:white_check_mark: Check how to manually create a schedule task on windows
 :black_square_button: Support adding cron / scheduled task from script

 # Installation